 - Add ¼ cup of reduced stock and let reduce again until almost evaporated.

 - Let cook for about 5 minutes.
-This depends greatly of size of your tenderloins.
+This depends greatly on the size of your tenderloins.

 - Remove from heat, transfer pork to a cutting board and let rest for 3 or 4 minutes.